abitdodgy/words_counted/README.md

 4. A sentence counter.
 5. Average words in a sentence.
 6. Average sentence chars.
-7. Pass in a custom regex object using dependency injection.

 #### Ability to open files or urls